aashka-trivedi/cryptocurrency-and-public-sentiment/README.md

 The modified data is stored in `data/daily_data/categorical_bitcoin_price.csv`
 2. Google Search Trends: Since we use multiple keywords for the search numbers, we obtain a single daily search score by taking the average of the normalised search score for each keyword, and the weighted score for each keyword.
 The weighted score depends on how much the keyword is searched for on average.
 This data is stored in `data/daily_data/trends_daily_score.csv`.
 3. Reddit Sentiment: To obtain a daily sentiment score, we use NLTK's `vader` library, to find the sentiment for each reddit comment.
 We then obtain a "daily" sentiment score by finding the average of the `compound` sentiments for all comments of that day.
 This is done in `RedditSentiment.ipynb`, and stored in `data/daily_data/redditDailySentiment.csv`.
+4. Twitter Sentiment: We follow the same methodology to calculate the daily/hourly Twitter Sentiment as followed by Reddit.
+We use NLTK's Vader library to assign a daily/ hourly sentiment score  for a given day for a 8 month period.

 ### Hourly Analysis